 American Tower (AMT) Gains As Market Dips: What You Should Know

-Heading into today, shares of the wireless communications infrastructure company had gained 9.35% over the past month, outpacing the Finance sector's gain of 4.39% and the S&P 500's gain of 4.82% in that time.
+Coming into today, shares of the wireless communications infrastructure company had lost 4.09% in the past month.
+In that same time, the Finance sector gained 5.04%, while the S&P 500 gained 3.67%.

-Wall Street will be looking for positivity from American Tower as it approaches its next earnings report date.
-The company is expected to report EPS of $2.20, up 6.28% from the prior-year quarter.
+American Tower will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect American Tower to post earnings of $2.20 per share.
+This would mark year-over-year growth of 6.28%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 13.84% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.49 per share and revenue of $9.33 billion.
-These totals would mark changes of +12.44% and +15.96%, respectively, from last year.

-Any recent changes to analyst estimates for American Tower should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for American Tower.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 American Tower is currently a Zacks Rank #2 (Buy).

-Digging into valuation, American Tower currently has a Forward P/E ratio of 30.67.
-Its industry sports an average Forward P/E of 18.7, so we one might conclude that American Tower is trading at a premium comparatively.
+In terms of valuation, American Tower is currently trading at a Forward P/E ratio of 25.64.
+This represents a premium compared to its industry's average Forward P/E of 15.51.

-Meanwhile, AMT's PEG ratio is currently 2.36.
+We can also see that AMT currently has a PEG ratio of 1.97.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 3.02 based on yesterday's closing prices.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.64 based on yesterday's closing prices.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 159, putting it in the bottom 38% of all 250+ industries.

+To follow AMT in the coming trading sessions, be sure to utilize Zacks.com.

 Infrastructure Stock Boom to Sweep America